-Most women benefit from smaller, more frequent snacks in place of large meals when nausea is at its worst.
-This helps prevent you from getting too hungry or full or from your blood sugar dropping— all common nausea triggers.
+Most pregnant people benefit from smaller, more frequent snacks in place of large meals when nausea is at its worst.
+This helps prevent you from getting too hungry and your blood sugar dropping—all common nausea triggers.

-When you're nauseated or anticipate throwing up, it can be hard to want to eat so carbohydrates tend to be the easiest foods to digest.
-Opt for the least-processed carbohydrates whenever possible and read those ingredient labels to keep pesky additives out.
-Try fruit, cooked sweet potatoes, a smoothie, or rice.
+When you're nauseated or anticipate throwing up, it can be hard to want to eat, so simple carbohydrates tend to be the easiest foods to digest.
+Try plain crackers, toast, but also fruit, sweet potatoes and rice.

 Eat slowly and mindfully.
 Ideally, stop eating when you're comfortably satisfied, but not stuffed.

 2. Keep your blood sugar balanced by including some protein and fat

 Sharp blood sugar fluctuations are another nausea trigger.
 Once you can tolerate a small amount of carbohydrates, try to follow it with a small portion of protein or fat-containing foods to stabilize your blood sugar, such as nuts, cheese, avocado, Greek yogurt, scrambled eggs, or beef jerky.

 Protein at breakfast is especially helpful for maintaining blood sugar balance throughout the day, which can help alleviate nausea.